Terms and conditions of enrolment

 No modification, alteration of or addition to these conditions of enrolment shall be binding on the parties unless it is in writing and signed by the Polytechnic and the student.

 The parties will discuss in good faith any disputes between them arising out of this Enrolment Agreement.
-If discussions fail to resolve the dispute within a reasonable time, then either party may, by written notice to the other, require the dispute be submitted for mediation in Wellington by a single mediator nominated by the President of the New Zealand Law Society or his or her nominee.
-In this event the:
+If needed, you can raise a concern, complaint or appeal a decision as published.
+If discussions fail to resolve the dispute within a reasonable time, then either party may, by written notice to the other, require the dispute to be referred to the Ombudsman’s” Complaints Resolution Group.

 This Privacy Statement describes in detail how we collect, use, store, and disclose your personal information and explains your rights under the Privacy Act 2020.
 We may update our Privacy Statement from time to time, and will notify you if we do so.